eric-hedengren/tclab-web-demo/README.md

 ### TCLab Web Demo
 This repository is the code for the TCLab Web Demo!
-Users can easily access the website and try out the heaters and temperature sensors for the first time before getting started.
-This will allow new users to have some easy success which will make them excited about learning their course.
+Users can easily access the website and try out the heaters and temperature sensors for the first time before getting started with their course.